 3) How are the different pieces of information related?

 Now that you have identified the information, you should map the relationship between them.
 For the app to work well you must link the information.
 A specific order belongs to one and only one customer, but a customer can have multiple orders.
-These kind of are important to identify.
+These kind of relationships are important to identify.
 The challenge is to not miss any relationships while at the same time not linking more than required.
 I suggest you sketch these relationships out!

 4) What are the business rules & logic?

 The next step in building your app is to think about the business rules that your application must enforce.
 Automate the recurring actions that make up your team’s daily work and save time.
-Note down all the business such as approvals, report sharing, reminders or any triggers for time/business sensitive actions.
+Note down all the business workflows such as approvals, report sharing, reminders or any triggers for time/business sensitive actions.
 With the intuitive drag and drop UI, you can easily create these in Zoho Creator.